mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/animation_curve.rst

 .. note::

-    Opacity has currently 255 as maximum in the curve editor, as that's how opacity is stored internally
+    Opacity has currently 255 as maximum in the curve editor, as that's how opacity is stored internally.